-Pollution prevention is thought by most writers to be an economically efficient as well as an environmentally beneficial approach.
-Some of the benefits include:
+Pollution prevention is thought by most writers to be an economically efficient as well as environmentally beneficial approach.26 Some of the benefits include:

-- \ resource and energy use are reduced with increased productivity; - \ costs for waste management and pollution control equipment will be substantially reduced; and - \ potential liability for harm caused by exposure to toxic chemicals, transportation, storage, and disposal of hazardous wastes will be reduced.
+Because it results in more efficient processes, resource and energy use are reduced, with increased productivity;

+Costs for waste management and pollution control equipment will be substantially reduced;

+potential liability for harm caused by exposure to toxic chemicals, transportation, storage, and disposal of hazardous wastes will be reduced.

 One of the most extensive case studies on the economic benefits of clean technologies was in France.
 Of the 600 clean technology applications examined, a number of benefits were identified in terms of savings in raw materials, energy use, and improvements in working conditions.
-The analysis showed that 67 per cent of the applications enable savings in raw materials, 26 per cent in waste utilization, 21 per cent in accident risk reduction and 20 per cent in improved working conditions.
+The analysis showed that 67 per cent of the applications enable savings in raw materials, 26 per cent in waste utilization, 21 per cent to accident risk reduction and 20 per cent to improved working conditions.27

 Apart from reduced environmental exposure and economic efficiency, there are also other benefits with pollution prevention.
 For example, compliance with regulations would be more easily achieved.
-Many companies have also found that there are public relations benefits for adopting a pollution prevention approach.
+Many companies have also found that there are public relations benefits for adopting a pollution prevention approach. ŗ